Billing Resolution Specialist

 Customer Service & Resolution

-• Identify opportunities for process improvements, eliminating inefficiencies and enhancing controls and procedures.
+• Continuously identify opportunities for process improvements, eliminating gaps and redundancies while improving efficiency and accuracy.

 Qualifications & Experience

-• Experience in billing, premium processing, or insurance operations across multiple lines of business preferred.
+• Experience in billing operations, premium processing, customer service, or insurance operations preferred.

 Pay Range: